XingyuZhou989/blog/_posts/2017-04-29-strong-convexity.md

 $$(ii) \equiv (iv):$$ It simply follows from the definition of convexity, i.e., $$g(x)$$ is convex if $$g(\alpha x+ (1-\alpha) y) \le \alpha g(x) + (1-\alpha) g(y), ~\forall x,y, \alpha\in [0,1].$$ $$\tag*{$\Box$}$$

 **Note:** The equivalence still holds for non-smooth function with gradient replaced by sub-gradient.
-For a proof, please refer to my notes here.
+For a proof, please refer to Lemma 1 of the [note](https://arxiv.org/pdf/1803.06573.pdf).

 <div class="divider"></div>